LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tide Caller.md

 *E* represents the number of Essence spent
 ## Level 1 - Oceanic Affinity (Passive)
-The Genasi gains enhanced mobility in water, allowing them to swim at an increased speed (Movement Speed.
+You gain enhanced mobility in water, allowing you to swim with increased speed equal to double your normal movement speed

-Additionally, they can hold their breath indefinitely underwater and have advantage on saving throws to prevent effects that would cause them to start drowning.
+Additionally, you can hold your breath indefinitely underwater and have advantage on saving throws to prevent effects that would cause them to start drowning.

-The Genasi can manipulate water within a range of 30ft, allowing them to part or move bodies of water and shape them into simple forms, up to a maximum volume of 5 cubic feet

 Once per long rest, when you have access to a body of water of at least 5 cubic feet, you may summon a [[Kelpie]] as a companion.
 The kelpie lasts for 8 hours or until it decides to leave.
 The Kelpie will flee if it feels endangered and will not enter areas with a warm climate.